yessiremak/survivio-plus/README.md

 This is a Surviv.io cheat loaded as a Chrome extension.
 It was originally developed by [reuke](https://github.com/reuke), but since he has been away, I've decided to take ownership of the development of the code.

-Since the retirement of w3x's and PowerOfUniverse (aka Najlepszy56), it's been decided that's in the best interest to merge our extensions into one.
+Since the retirement of the repos by [w3x](https://github.com/w3x731) and [PowerOfUniverse](https://github.com/PowerOfUniverse) (aka Najlepszy56), it's been decided that's in the best interest to merge our extensions into one.
 I give huge credit to PowerOfUniverse for the incredible amount of contributions he has made, and hope that one day I will pass the torch for someone else to carry.

 Unfortunately, this also means a couple of the recent features on the other extension was rolled back including the notification style and the Triggerbot.
 Hopefully we will eventually have them back!